 Life does get busy, but try to take the time to capture a little bit of life as we go along.
 "I wish that I hadn't had that beautiful portrait taken" is NOT something that I have ever heard before.

-Perhaps you would like a studio session, or an outdoor location environment.
+Perhaps you would like a portrait studio session, or an outdoor location environment.
 No problem, and if you are unsure, have a chat with us and we can discuss the differences.
 There are benefits and drawbacks to both.

-Regular Portrait Sessions.
+Regular Portrait Studio Sessions

 Your photographer is someone that you should have regular contact with, at least once a year.
 Our children grow and an astonishing rate, and before we know it, we are planning their wedding!
 Let's make sure all of the stages of their lives are captured, beautifully.